-BIO 238 Genetics
+BIO 238 Genetics credit 3 hrs.

 An introduction to transmission and biochemical genetics is presented.
 Selected topics in population genetics are treated.
 Emphasis is placed on aspects of genetics which relate to human health and to current social issues.
 Prerequisite: BIO 138.